27 Interesting Facts about Thailand

 Buddhist monks in Thailand (Shutterstock)

-23. Thailand has a colour for every day of the week.
-It is widely believed that dressing in a particular colour each day will bring good luck.
+23. Thailand has a color for every day of the week.
+It is widely believed that dressing in a particular color each day will bring good luck.
 Monday is yellow; Tuesday, pink; Wednesday, green; Thursday, orange; Friday, blue; Saturday, purple; Sunday, red; and black is reserved for funeral days.

 A wild tiger in Thailand